Published July 15, 2019 Revised June 30, 2022

 Benefits of circumcision include: prevention of phimosis; lower risk of balanitis, urinary tract infection, and penile cancer; and better hygiene.
 Pain can be managed with anesthesia.
 The risk of a significant foreskin complication is 25 times greater than the risk of a significant circumcision complication.
 Scientific evidence does not show that circumcision affects maternal-child bonding.

-Here are a handful of additional examples of information on the DOC website that is false, misleading, hysterical, and potentially harmful.
+Here are several additional examples from the DOC website that are false, misleading, hysterical, and potentially harmful.

 Indeed, a 2016 study in Denmark found that circumcision was the treatment for just 24% of patients diagnosed with phimosis.
 The Danish study reported that 5% of boys under 18 suffered a foreskin complication serious enough to require treatment at a medical center; 95% of the patients were diagnosed with phimosis.
 The incidence of circumcision was 0.4% - the same as the British study But the cumulative incidence of a foreskin operation was 1.7%.
 About 55% of the patients had initially been treated with topical sterioids.
 If British doctors treat phimosis in a similar manner as their Danish peers, the British researchers - and DOC by extension - may have undervalued the actual incidence of phimosis by nearly 90%.